 It is a slow process, and I have not forgotten my promises to various groups and societies who wished to acquire some of these items for posterity.
 Many which are more sentimental in nature will never leave the family, and some will wend their way to David’s friends from Highgate or to their children, (you know who you are – and there are some surprises in store!).

-I do have a working vision of how to curate this extraordinary collection, and that this is happening seems to fit to announce on what I would refer to as the 75th anniversary of David’s natal if I was pretensiously inclined.
+I do have a working vision of how to curate this extraordinary collection, and that this is happening seems fit to announce on what I would refer to as the 75th anniversary of David’s natal if I was pretensiously inclined.
 Further details to be announced!
-And ideas welcomed – please email email@example.com.
+And ideas welcomed – please email [email protected].
 I will also be making David’s books available for purchase again in the very near future, as many people have been emailing me about this and I know that David would want his books to be out there.
 Information will be posted here soon.

 Anyway – back to David’s 75th birthday celebrations!
 David hated birthdays and birthday parties.
 But I do feel that he would appreciate a little rerun of this funny little video we put together after we made A Christmas Quarrel.
 I’m wading through loads of home movies at the moment, but this one is easy to post up here, and IS pretty funny.
 “Oh I will have my little ‘joke’, won’t I?” 😉